delanaeini/accordion/README.md

 # Accordion Practice

-This mini-project was a practice of accordions similar to a FAQ page
+This mini React project was a practice of accordions similar to a FAQ page

 ## Description